learn-co-curriculum/js-object-oriented-object-relations-methods-readme/README.md

 In this lesson, we saw how to write methods to select our associated data.
 We saw that by using JavaScript's `filter` and `find` methods we can search the `store` to return the proper JavaScript objects when our methods are called.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/js-object-oriented-object-relations-methods-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/js-object-oriented-object-relations-methods-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 + [Sql Relations](https://github.com/learn-co-curriculum/sql-table-relations-readme)